-The low cost of borrowing is a positive for Ireland's crisis-resolution efforts.
-To date in 2020, Ireland has raised €24 billion of medium- to long-term borrowings from the market at a weighted average maturity of approximately 11 years and at an average rate of just 0.21 per cent (Table 1.3).
+Figure 1.15: The State will have large resources on hand for 2021 rate of just 0.21 per cent (Table 1.3).
 As an example of the reduction in costs, two large bonds worth approximately €17 billion matured this year.
 These two bonds alone added some €800 million to Ireland's annual interest bill.
 If assumed to be replaced at the weighted average rate of 0.21 per cent observed so far this year, the equivalent cost of debt each year is just €36 million.